bcgov/keycloak-example-apps/examples/oidc/public-dc/react/README.md

 ## Pre-requisites

-Currently, DC is only available in the [Sandbox CSS](https://bcgov.github.io/sso-requests-sandbox) offering, production CSS DC integration coming soon.
+Currently, Digital Credential (DC) is available in our standard service offering in our [CSS App](https://bcgov.github.io/sso-requests)

 This example specifically uses the showcase demo, Digital Credential.
 Creating a different one will require reaching out to the DC team.